How is Universal Credit paid?

 Textphone: 0800 328 1344

-If you do not have enough money to live on while you wait for your first payment of Universal Credit you can ask for a Universal Credit Advance.
-This is a loan you need to pay back.
-It will be deducted from your next 24 Universal Credit payments.
+If you do not have enough money to live on while you wait for your first payment of Universal Credit, you can ask for a Universal Credit advance.
+This is a loan you’ll need to pay back.
+This will be taken off of your next 24 Universal Credit payments.

 How much is it?

-The maximum advance you can get is your monthly estimated Universal Credit amount.
+The maximum advance you can get is the same as your monthly estimated Universal Credit amount.

-The Universal Credit Advance is a loan and has to be repaid.
+The Universal Credit advance is a loan which has to be repaid.
 There is no interest added to the advance so the amount you borrow is what you repay.

-If you stop getting Universal Credit, before you have paid off the advance, deductions can be made from other benefits you receive.
-If you stop receiving benefits you will be contacted by DWP Debt Management Centre to arrange how you will pay off the remainder of your advance.
+If you stop getting Universal Credit before you have paid off the advance, deductions can be made from other benefits you receive.
+If you stop receiving benefits altogether, you will be contacted by the DWP Debt Management Centre to arrange how you will pay off the remainder of your advance.

-If you do not make arrangements to pay back the advance, DWP can contact your employer to arrange deductions from your earnings or use a debt collecting service to collect repayments.
+If you do not make arrangements to pay back the advance, DWP will contact your employer to arrange deductions from your earnings or use a debt collecting service to collect repayments.

 How do I apply for it?

-You should ask for a Universal Credit Advance at your first Universal Credit interview or by calling the free Universal Credit Helpline.
+You should ask for a Universal Credit advance at your first Universal Credit interview or by calling the free Universal Credit Helpline on 0800 328 5644.

 Change of circumstances

-Changes in your circumstances may alter your monthly Universal Credit payment.
+Changes in your circumstances may alter your monthly Universal Credit payments.

 These changes can include: